-Thank you for your wonderful contribution to the New York State Senate’s Earth Day Poster Contest.
-This year we received many outstanding posters that exemplify the creativity of the young people in the 36th Senatorial District.
+Thank you for your wonderful contribution to the Thanksgiving Day Creative Celebration.
+We received outstanding poems, essays, and artwork that exemplify the creativity of New York State’s young people.

 The submissions received are remarkable in what they represent – showing gratitude and respect for family, friends, our troops fighting overseas, and many other important subjects and activities.
 I am humbled and honored to see such inspiring contributions in response to what is a deceptively difficult question: “What are you thankful for?”

 On behalf of the New York State Senate, I would like to offer my wholehearted congratulations to all of the participants in this year’s Thanksgiving Day Creative Celebration.

 Over 100 advocates from across the state will join in Albany on Wednesday, June 5th to lobby legislators to enact the Domestic Violence Survivors Justice Act (A.4314-B and S.3337-B), which would establish more compassionate sentencing for survivors convicted of crimes directly related to the abuse they suffered.